PapenfussLab/gridss/Readme.md

 ## Building from source

 Maven is used for build and dependency management which simplifies compile to the following steps:
-Gridss write a large number of intermediate files.
-If rerunning gridss with parametere on the same input, the intermediate files should be deleted.
-All intermediate files are written to the WORKING_DIR directory tree, with the exception of temporary sort buffers written to TMP_DIR and automatically deleted at the conclusion of the sort operation.

 * `git clone https://github.com/PapenfussLab/gridss`
 * `mvn package -DskipTests`

-If gridss was built successfully, a combined jar containing gridss and all required library located at target/gridss-*-jar-with-dependencies.jar will have been created.
+If gridss was built successfully, a combined jar containing gridss and all required library located at target/gridss-_VERSION_-jar-with-dependencies.jar will have been created.

 # Error Messages